utilForever/modern-cpp-tutorial/README.md

 ruleOfFive.cpp - Compare the rule of five in C++11 and the rule of three in C++98

 ruleOfZero.cpp - Describe the rule of zero in C++98

+## Concurrency
+promise.cpp - Describe std::promise and its instructions